Generic Name: nelarabine (nel AR a been)

 What should I avoid while receiving nelarabine?

 Avoid driving or hazardous activity until you know how nelarabine will affect you.
 Your reactions could be impaired.
+You may feel drowsy for several days after you are treated with nelarabine.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.